How is L&D strategy conceptualized in the digital age?

 Curated resources on learning strategy frameworks

-Over the course of my career (30+ years!), our field has seen a dramatic expansion in the range and scope of the work that we do to support learning and performance in organizations.
+Over the course of my career (almost 40 years!), our field has seen a dramatic expansion in the range and scope of the work that we do to support learning and performance in organizations.
 There was a time when almost all talk about developing people in an organizational context focused on various forms of training.
 And we learned to design all kinds of training quite well, whether the deliverable was a classroom training program, an e-learning module, an on-the-job training plan, a peer mentoring program or some other formal, organization-driven strategy.

 More recently, we have come to appreciate that people grow their knowledge and skill base in multifaceted ways, and we have begun devising strategies (at the enterprise level and at the project level) that cater to the needs of modern learners.
 Our choices are much more nuanced than structured training vs. whatever-learners-can-find-on-an-internet-search.
 We need to be able to customize our recommendations to the needs and context at hand.